 Hierarchical locally affine deformations (Polyaffine)

 Non-linear geometric deformation often exhibit complex patterns that are difficult to analyse.
-In order to provide an intuitive analysis, we aim at parameterize deformation with a very small number of interpretable elements localized at suitable places.
+In order to provide an intuitive analysis, we aim at parameterize deformation with a very small number of interpretable elements localized at suitable places (deformation atoms).
 In order to be efficients, these elements should be more powerful than the traditional translation used in displacement vector fields.

 Polyrigid and Polyaffine transformations

 In 2003 Arsigny proposed a general framework, coined polyaffine, to parameterize deformations with a small number of rigid or affine components, while guaranteeing the invertibility of global deformations.
 The basic idea is to compute the flow the the weighted average of rigid or affine velocity fields in different regions.
 It was revisited in 2006 to be written as an autonomous flow (thus in the stationnary velocity field framework) which could benefit from the fast algorithms to implement the group exponential.

 With Christof Seiler, we merged the log-demons and polyaffine frameworks to obtain a fast diffeomorphic registration algorithm parameterized by a small number of meaningful parameters.
 The regions could then be estimated hierarchically from the data themselves in a multiscale tree, or be fixed to a template for instance to matche the AHA regions in the heart.

 - C Seiler, X Pennec, M Reyes.
 Capturing the multiscale anatomical shape variability with polyaffine transformation trees.
 Medical image analysis 16 (7), 1371-1384, 2012.
 [PDF].

 A preliminary version (Geometry-aware multiscale image registration via OBBTree-based polyaffine log-demons) presented at MICCAI 2011 got the Young investigated award.